mislamfullstackdev/mern-url-shortner/README.md

 >npm i @types/express @types/cors @types/mongoose @types/node -D

-When you run the npm run dev it might have show an error  like MODULE_NOT_FOUND.
+When you run the npm run dev it might have show an error  like <span style="color:blue">MODULE_NOT_FOUND.</span>
-To solve this issue create a file under the src folder named "nodemon.json" and write following code on it.
+To solve this issue create a file under the src folder named <span style="color:blue">*nodemon.json*</span> and write following code on it.

 ```
 {